 “No,” said Elias.
 “I'm not finished yet.
 One life for my son's isn't enough.
 You still must pay.”

-"If you try to hurt Albus or Norah..." breathed Harry.
+“If you try to hurt Albus or Norah...” breathed Harry, a threat forming on his lips.
 The beginning of his sentence was loud enough for Elias to hear, but not wanting to give Elias a reason to worry about Harry beginning a duel with him, Harry breathed out his last words into nothing more than a whisper.
-"I will kill you."
+“I will kill you.”